adeelakhani/around-me-agent/README.md

 ### AI Agent Orchestration

-The system uses **LangGraph** to orchestrate complex AI workflows that can adapt and make intelligent decisions in real-time.
+The system uses **LangGraph/LangChain** to orchestrate complex AI workflows that can adapt and make intelligent decisions in real-time.
 Each data source is processed through specialized AI agents:

 1. **Reddit Community Intelligence Agent**
    - Navigates Reddit using browser automation (Playwright)